smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

    W00010143 | Cardiff | Cardiff 048 |  0.009281476807 | POINT (-3.1768272276630127 51.45381197706475) | POINT(318326.146578801 173416.053359773)
   (2 rows)
   ```
+  That COA2011 only is affected means that the upper intersections are fine.

 #### 11th to 15th June

 The hierarchy check failure is caused by oversimplification of higher layers (SCNTRY, CNTRY):